 See the image below for today’s most popular languages and frameworks.

 In a nutshell, the frontend is responsible for the visual part of the product: what customers see and how they interact with the web application.

-What is the best technology stack?
+What is the best technology stack for web development?
 It depends on the project.
 But there are some basic components that any such stack has:

 - HTML.
 It rules the structure of the information displayed by a web browser.

 - CSS.
 It is responsible for the content’s style of the application.